-The chair will appoint a hearing panel of five UWC members and will appoint one of these members as the panel chair.
-The hearing panel will not include any member who has participated in the resolution of an informal complaint arising out of the same events.
-The panel members and the decision maker (as defined in Section 7.5) will receive a copy of the complaint and response and must withdraw from the proceedings if their relationship to a party or other circumstances lead them to believe that they cannot judge the matter fairly.
+The UWC Chair will appoint a hearing panel of five UWC Members and will appoint one of these Members as the panel chair.
+The hearing panel will not include any Member who has participated in the resolution of an informal complaint arising out of the same events.
+The panel members and the decision maker (as defined in Section 7.5) will receive a copy of the complaint and response and must withdraw from the proceedings if their relationship to the complainant or the respondent or other circumstances lead them to believe that they cannot judge the matter fairly.

-The secretary will send a notice to the parties, providing the names of the UWC members and the decision maker and informing them of their right to object to the participation of a UWC member or decision maker.
-The objection must be in writing to the secretary and received within two days of the date of the notice, and it must state the party's grounds for believing the panel member or decision maker is incapable of fairly judging the matter.
-The chair will decide whether an objection is justified, and that decision is final.
-If a successful objection to the participation of a decision maker is raised, the chair will ask the dean of a different Yale school or the person who would normally hear an appeal under Section 7.7 to serve instead.
+The Secretary will send a notice to the complainant and the respondent, providing the names of the panel members and the decision maker and informing them of their right to object to the participation of a panel member or decision maker.
+The objection must be in writing to the Secretary and received within two days of the date of the notice, and it must state the party's grounds for believing the panel member or decision maker is incapable of fairly judging the matter.
+The UWC Chair will decide whether an objection is justified, and that decision is final.
+If a successful objection to the participation of a decision maker is raised, the UWC Chair will ask the dean of a different Yale school or the person who would normally hear an appeal under Section 7.7 to serve instead.
 Parties will have an opportunity to object to any panel member or decision maker selected as a replacement.